Log In / Sign Up

 3. Record the Lien Within 75 Days

-• The Deadline: You have exactly 75 days from the date you last provided labor/materials or from the completion of construction, whichever happens first.
+You must file your lien with the county recording office where the project is located.
+You have exactly 75 days from the date you last provided labor/materials or from the completion of construction, whichever happens first.

-4. Serve the Property Owner
+4. Serve the Property Owner (Within 20 Days)

-• The Deadline: You must send a copy of the recorded lien to the property owner within 20 days of recording.
+After recording the lien at the county office, you must notify the owner that a lien has been placed on their property.
+You must send a copy of the recorded lien to the property owner within 20 days of recording.

-An Oregon mechanics lien is only valid for a limited time.
+An Oregon mechanics’ lien is valid for only a limited time.
 You must take action before it expires.

 • Notice of Intent: Before suing, you should send a “Notice of Intent to Foreclosure” to warn the owner one last time.